sci-visus/Openvisus-NASA-Dashboard/README.md

 ![Dashboard](./images/dashboard_homepage.png)

 **4. Interactivity**
-There are several interactive options available wihtin the dashboard.
+There are several interactive options available within the dashboard.

 - *Dataset*: you can click dropdown option called `scene` at the topmost left and get a list of dataset available
 - *Time*: You can change the timeslider called `Time` to get any timesteps.
 There are more than 10000 timesteps available from the original simulation.